 Alongside consideration of advice contained in the Council's adopted Supplementary Planning Document 'Successful Places' - Housing Layout and Design Guide and Policy SC2 and SC3 of the Local Plan the details of the proposed site layout have undergone a number of variations / iterations since submission.
-These changes respond to various consultee comments and other site constraints, leading to the latest site layout proposed (Rev P09)

-being prepared for consideration.
+These changes respond to various consultee comments and other site constraints, leading to the latest site layout proposed (Rev P03 Amended) being prepared for consideration.

 A series of artist impressions appear throughout the DAS which illustrate the selected materials, finishes and landscaping ambitions for the scheme.
-These illustrate the choice of red brick, dark grey cladding and tiles across the site for the residential dwellings and feature sandstone sections are also incorporated to both the ILS and Community Centre building.
+These illustrate the choice of red brick, dark grey cladding and tiles across the site for the residential dwellings and feature sandstone sections are also incorporated in the ILS building.